Laurent Eketebi

-Biography

 Early life

 Laurent Eketebi was born on 13 May 1936 in Coquilhatville, Belgian Congo to a Ngombe father and a Mongo mother.
 He attended the administrative and commercial section of the Groupe Scolaire Officiel Congréganiste, run by the Frères des Ecoles Chrétiennes in Coquilhatville, where he received six years of primary education and six years of secondary education, graduating in 1954.
 He later married Béatrice Lifela Y'Aekesako and had nine children with her.

 Eketebi worked in the colonial administration, initially serving as a clerk for the Équateur provincial finance service in the third class of the sixth grade of the civil service.
 In 1957 he was promoted to a position in the fourth grade, a level normally reserved for Belgians.
 He held the post until 1960.
 From 1952 to 1955 he was a member of the council of the Centre Extra-Coutumier de Coquilhatville, an organisation with the responsibility of overseeing the activities of native Congolese in Coquilhatville.
 Eketebi was a member of the Association du Personnel Indigene de la Colonie, a labour union, and in 1958 he served as its provincial secretary.
 He also served as secretary-general of the Coquilhatville section of the Fedération du Nord de l'Equateur.
 Eketebi obtained a prominent position in the Équateur branch of the Mouvement National Congolais, a political party, but later left it to join Jean Bolikango's Parti de l'Unité Nationale (PUNA).

+Political career

-Provincial government career
+Provincial government

 In March 1960 Eketebi was appointed to the Équateur Executive College, a transitional body meant to administer the region until the Congo's independence on 30 June.
 Together with its two other members, he monitored the disorders that occurred during the subsequent general elections.
 He used his multi-ethnic background to broker a compromise that resulted in a coalition between PUNA, the Parti National du Progrès, and the Union des Mongo.
 The Équateur Provincial Assembly subsequently elected him president of the province.
 After the elections PUNA gradually divided into two different wings, one led by Eketebi and the other by Bolikango.

 Eketebi took office on 30 June.
 Despite the secessions of Katanga and South Kasai in July and August, respectively, he actively discouraged separatist activities in Équateur.
 His government undertook development projects during its tenure.
 He approved of Colonel Joseph-Desiré Mobutu's coup in September which overthrew the central government and the subsequent installation of the College of Commissioners-General.
 Eketebi participated in the Coquilhatville Conference in May 1961.
 That year increasing tensions between Ngombe and Mongo factions in the provincial assembly brought about an administrative breakdown.
 Eketebi worked intensively to improve relations between the two groups.
 An attempt by several deputies in October to censure his government and force his dismissal failed.
 His tenure ended in September 1962. Équateur was subsequently broken up into smaller provinces.